zeljkoobrenovic/grounded-architecture/_posts/2023-02-08-appendix-onboarding.markdown

 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by <a target="_blank" href="https://www.istockphoto.com/en/portfolio/gorodenkoff">gorodenkoff</a> from <a target="_blank" href="https://www.istockphoto.com/">iStock</a>
 </div>
-> **IN THIS SECTION, YOU WILL:**  Get ideas and tips about developing architects' career paths.
+> **IN THIS SECTION, YOU WILL:** Get practical guidance on onboarding architects effectively.
 >
 > **KEY POINTS:**
 >
-> * When growing and hiring architects, it is crucial to continually raise the bar, ensuring that the team is composed of highly skilled and diverse individuals who can contribute unique perspectives and expertise.
+> * A structured, deliberate onboarding process helps new architects align quickly, build trust, and contribute meaningfully in the context of Grounded Architecture.
 <style>
  .quote {
      border-left: 8px solid #d9ead3;